Spider-tailed horned viper: Description

 Like other vipers in the genus Pseudocerastes, the scales above the eyes rise up to give P. urarachnoides a horned appearance.
 A specimen had been collected in 1968 as part of the Second Street Expedition to Iran and deposited in the Field Museum of Natural History at Chicago, identified as Pseudocerastes persicus.
-It was, however, found to be distinct, and it was described as a new species in 2006.
+It was eventually found to be distinct, and was described as a new species in 2006.

 The species is distinguished by a number of characteristics.
 There are about 16 to 17 scales between the horns, and the scales on the body above are rougher than on other species in the genus.
 There are 15 pairs of subcaudal scales, and the scales on the sides of the tail are elongated and appear like appendages of an arthropod.
 The tip of the tail is inflated into a bulb-like shape.

 Distribution and habitat

 The species is found in the western parts of Iran and over the border into the eastern part of Iraq.
 It is found in the Zagros Mountains, more commonly on the western side of the mountains.
 Its current range is relatively small and getting smaller.
-This species lives in higher elevations that are primarily composed of gypsum.
-It prefers deep cracks and holes within the rock.
-They use these areas because they trap humidity and moisture during the hot summer months.
+This species lives in higher elevations that are primarily composed of gypsum, preferring deep cracks and holes within the rock.
+They use these areas because they trap humidity and moisture during the hot summer months, providing them with a suitable microclimate.
 During the day, it is most commonly found in the shade of a shrub.

 It overlaps in distribution with P. fieldi in Gilan-e Gharb, next to Qasr-e Shirin, Kermanshah, and with P. persicus in Bina and Bijar, Ilam Province.